 Get ready to sigh with sweet relief!

 Dr Rasouli and his team used data from a Swedish population-based study of risk factors for type 2 diabetes and LADA.
 They compared 1136 cases of type 2 diabetes with 355 cases of LADA from the study with a matched group of 1379 people from the wider population acting as controls.
 Dietary intake was recorded using a food questionnaire.
-The team used this questionnaire to determine daily consumption of nutrients
+The team used this questionnaire to determine daily consumption of nutrients, calories and sodium.

 Next, the team divided the people into two groups according to their HLA genotype (the influence of their genetics on their diabetes mellitus risk) – “high risk” or “other”.
 They then made adjustments to account for differences in risk factors, including age, sex, BMI, physical activity, family history, smoking, alcohol, total energy and potassium intake.